cmu-sei/causal-lair/README.md

 health report.
 It contains the following contents:

--   (Left) -- the user can find their causal graph with both x and y variables highlighted in yellow.
-If additional nodes are found to be contributing significant bias to the results, they will also be highlighted in red (their inclusion will be discussed later in the "Interpreting your results" section).
+-   (Left) -- the user can find their causal graph with both x and y variables highlighted in blues.
+If additional nodes are found to be contributing significant bias to the results, they will also be highlighted in red or yellow (their inclusion will be discussed later in the "Interpreting your results" section).

 -   (Top Right) -- the user can find a 'ribbon plot' that displays a